glitchgirl/notes/Docker/commands.md

 ## What happens in docker container run?

-1) looks for that image locally in cache
+1. looks for that image locally in cache
-2) then looks in that remote image repo (docker hub)
+2. then looks in that remote image repo (docker hub)
-3) downlaods the latest version (unless specified)
+3. downloads the latest version (unless specified)
-4) creates new container based on that image and prepares to start
+4. creates new container based on that image and prepares to start
-5) gives a virtual IP on a private network inside docker engine
+5. gives a virtual IP on a private network inside docker engine
-6) opens up ports if asked
+6. opens up ports if asked
-7) starts container by using the cmd in the dockerfile
+7. starts container by using the cmd in the dockerfile

 - e = enviornment variables
 - d (detach runs in this the background, default is foreground)